nslee333/dev-folder/weather_app/project_notes.md

     32. Need to sustain default location and savedCities between renders.
     33. Weather Icons
     34. Hour forecast not updating, cooldown faulty?
+    35. Find a way to preload temperature values before everything else is loaded.
+    36. - Test location and metric work fine.